Ariel Castro kidnappings: Arrest and legal proceedings

 Castro pleaded guilty on July 26 to 937 of the 977 charges against him, including charges of kidnapping, rape, and aggravated murder, as part of a plea bargain which called for consecutive sentences of life in prison plus 1,000 years, all without parole.
 Under the plea deal, Castro forfeited his right to appeal, and could not profit in any way due to his crimes.
 He also forfeited his assets, including his Seymour Avenue house, which prosecutors said would be demolished.
 Castro was told by Cuyahoga County Common Pleas Court Judge Michael Russo, "You will not be getting out.
 Is that clear?" to which Castro responded, "I do understand that, your honor."
 Castro also made comments about his "addiction to pornography" and "sexual problem", but was cut off by Judge Russo, who said such issues could be discussed at the August 1 sentencing hearing.
 A law firm representing Berry, DeJesus, and Knight released a statement that the three women were "relieved by today's plea.
-They are satisfied by this resolution to the case, and are looking forward to having these legal proceedings draw to a final close in the near future".
+They are satisfied by this resolution to the case and are looking forward to having these legal proceedings draw to a final close in the near future".

 At the sentencing hearing on August 1, Castro was sentenced to consecutive life terms in prison, plus 1,000 years, all without any possibility of parole.
 He was also fined $100,000.
 The court forfeited all of his property and assets to the Cuyahoga County government.
 Before his sentencing, Castro addressed the court for nearly twenty minutes, in which he said he was "a good person" and "not a monster", but that he was addicted to sex and pornography and had "practiced the art of masturbation" from a young age.
-He claimed that he had never beaten or tortured the women, and insisted that "most" of the sex he had with them "was consensual".
-He shifted between apologizing and blaming the FBI for failing to catch him, as well as blaming his victims themselves for getting in a car with a stranger, along with insisting to the court that when he had sex with them he discovered they were not virgins.
+He claimed that he had never beaten or tortured the women and insisted that "most" of the sex he had with them "was consensual".
+He shifted between apologizing and blaming the FBI for failing to catch him, as well as blaming his victims themselves for getting in a car with a stranger, along with insisting to the court that when he had sex with them, he had discovered they were not virgins.
 He would alternately shift back into apologetic comments, saying: "I hope they can find in their hearts to forgive me because we had a lot of harmony going on in that home".

 The sentencing judge also heard from Knight and family members of Berry and DeJesus.
 Knight told Castro: "You took eleven years of my life away.
 I spent eleven years in hell; now your hell is just beginning.
 I will overcome all that has happened, but you will face hell for eternity.
-I will live on, you will die a little every day as you think of the eleven years of atrocities that you inflicted on us ...
+I will live on; you will die a little every day as you think of the eleven years of atrocities that you inflicted on us ...
 I can forgive you, but I will never forget."